SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 3.0 Redis Key Storage Provider

-This provider simplifies using Redis on CloudFoundry as a custom key ring repository for ASP.NET Core Data Protection.
+This provider simplifies using Redis on Cloud Foundry as a custom key ring repository for ASP.NET Core Data Protection.

 #### 3.1 Quick Start
-This quick start makes use of a ASP.NET Core sample application to illustrate how to use a Redis cache on CloudFoundry for storing Data Protection keys.
+This quick start makes use of a ASP.NET Core sample application to illustrate how to use a Redis cache on Cloud Foundry for storing Data Protection keys.

 ##### 3.1.1 Get Sample